-Select the Survey to be Uploaded and Upload Survey.
+Select the Survey File to be Copied.

-Select "Pipeline Survey" in the box labeled "Data Type".
+Select "Pipeline Survey" in the field labeled "Data Type".

-The "Survey" box in the "DA Meter Driver" window will list all of the survey files currently stored on your DA Meter's CompactFlash memory card.
-Click on the file (survey) name that you would like to be uploaded onto your PC.
-Also, place a tick in the box labeled "Copy to Local Folder" and identify the Folder's location in your hard-drive in the box underneath.
-This is the Folder that you set up previously to save all of your survey files uploaded from your DA Meter (see Section VI.
-2, Pre-step 2).
-If you named the Folder "Surveys", the Folder's location would be: C:\Surveys
+The "Surveys" field in the "Gathererone Driver" window will list all of the survey files currently stored on your G1's CompactFlash memory card.
+Highlight the survey file that you would like to be copied to your PC.
+Also, place a tick in the box labeled "Copy to Local Folder" and identify the folder's location on your hard-drive in the field underneath.

+This is the folder that you set up previously in which to save all of your survey files copied from your G1.
+If you named the folder "Surveys", the folder's location would be: C:\Surveys